2023-12-05 16:54:00

 “Lesson he won’t forget for the rest of his life”

 The defendant, who was searched for years in vain with an international arrest warrant before he was arrested in Stockholm on June 7th of this year, denied in the circumstantial evidence trial that he was even at the crime scene.
 The public prosecutor, on the other hand, was convinced that the man had shot the victim twice, with one shot missing: “There is no clear evidence, but a dense network of evidence.”
-The prosecution could neither rely on direct witnesses nor was there any material evidence directly incriminating the defendant in the form of DNA traces or fingerprints on the two cartridge cases seized at the crime scene, the corpse or the clothing of the person killed.
-However, the defendant and the victim knew each other and – as evidence revealed, some of which were received anonymously by the police after media publications about the homicide – had had several arguments in the weeks before, which degenerated into fistfights.
-It was said that after the last physical altercation at the beginning of December 2008, the defendant announced that he would teach his opponent “a lesson that he will never forget as long as he lives,” the public prosecutor quoted from a witness statement.
+The prosecution might neither rely on direct witnesses nor was there any material evidence directly incriminating the defendant in the form of DNA traces or fingerprints on the two cartridge cases seized at the crime scene, the corpse or the clothing of the person killed.
+However, the defendant and the victim knew each other and – as evidence revealed, some of which were received anonymously by the police following media publications regarding the homicide – had had several arguments in the weeks before, which degenerated into fistfights.
+It was said that following the last physical altercation at the beginning of December 2008, the defendant announced that he would teach his opponent “a lesson that he will never forget as long as he lives,” the public prosecutor quoted from a witness statement.

 “How can I kill a person?”